thuylc/linkedin-oauth2/README.md

   for the signature of API calls or the response hashes
 * Some of the API calls in the oauth2-v0.1 were actually broken in the initial OAuth2.0 transition.
 Those have now been fixed.
-* Instead of a single `LinkedIn::Client` object there are now two separate major objects.
+* Instead of a single `LinkedInOauth2::Client` object there are now two separate major objects.

-  1. `LinkedIn::OAuth2` for performing authentication
+  1. `LinkedInOauth2::OAuth2` for performing authentication
-  1. `LinkedIn::API` for accessing the API
+  1. `LinkedInOauth2::API` for accessing the API

 * Requests used to be done through the `OAuth2::AccessToken` object.
-Now they are done through `LinkedIn::Connection`, which is a thin subclass of `Faraday::Connection`.
-This is composed into the main `LinkedIn::API` object.
+Now they are done through `LinkedInOauth2::Connection`, which is a thin subclass of `Faraday::Connection`.
+This is composed into the main `LinkedInOauth2::API` object.

 ### From hexgnu/linkedin OAuth 1.0